Recycle society, Edo city

 (Some wipers are called Tenugui.
 If you want to know, click here!)

 However, it was not the end.
-There were many cloth buyers with good needlework skills.
+There were many cloth buyers with needlework skills.
 They bought pieces of cloth from each house and fixed them to look new.

 Fun fact.
 That was why the needlework skill was necessary for all Japanese women.
 (Because men worked outside in the daytime).
-There was one saying that a woman who doesn’t have the skill would get no husband.
+There was a saying that a woman who doesn’t have the skill would get no husband.

 Any pot could last for long

-The solution was up to the repair man again.
-There were many pot soldering technicians walking and calling customers around the city with fixing equipment like cloth buyers.
+There were many pot soldering technicians walking and calling customers around the city with fixing equipment, like cloth buyers.
 They were named Ikake-ya.

 Surprisingly, they always had a PORTABLE BURNER.
 So, they quickly fixed the damaged pots whenever the customers brought a broken one to them.

 Any fertilizer buyers

-So, the Edo City citizens reused any products.
+OK.
+The citizens reused any products.
 Surprisingly, it included HUMAN EXCREMENTS.

-At that time, every residential area had many simple bathrooms/toilets like the public ones.
+At that time, every residential area had many simple bathrooms/toilets, like the public ones.

 Ash buyers